Unlike most other big-ticket transactions, a lot can go wrong with appliance

-Most salespeople are accustomed to providing competitive bids; its the
+Most appliance salespeople are accustomed to providing discounted pricing

-As we stress below, if you need delivery and installation services, make
+As we stress below, if you need delivery and installation services, nail

-sure you nail down stores prices for that work along with their prices
+down prices for that work along with prices for the appliances.

-If the store with the lowest bid isnt the one you prefer, because of convenience
+If the store with the lowest price isnt the one you prefer, because of

-or service quality, call the store you prefer and ask it to match the low
+convenience or service quality, call the store you prefer and ask it to

 When comparing prices, take into account fees for delivery, haul-away,